 Managing Editor Casey Owen is a senior majoring in Computer Science and minoring in Creative Writing.
 Mortal enemy of the sun, Casey starts his mornings around midnight and appreciates nothing more than good horror.
 He also enjoys anime and League of Legends.
 His plans after graduation are to pursue an MFA in Creative Writing and a career in general existence.

-Art Editor Savannah Adams is an English major with minors in Linguistics and Geography.
-She has been a web developer, layout designer, and illustrator, and is interested in art as well as literature, print culture, and the digital humanities.
+Art Editor Savannah Adams is a student at the University of Arkansas at Little Rock.
+She is an English major with minors in Linguistics and Geography.
+She has been a web developer, layout designer, and illustrator, and is interested in the intersections of literature, technology, and design.

 Should you be interested in joining us either as an intern or volunteer, we’d love to have you.
 Please email us at email@example.com for more information.